mvolkmann/MyUnixEnv/notes/GoNotes.md

     ```go
     s := "This is a test."
     words := strings.Fields(s)
     for _, word := range words {
       fmt.Println(word) // outputs "This", "is", "a", and "test."
     }
     ```

 ## Structs

-- a collection of fields defined with the `struct` keyword
+A struct is a collection of fields defined with the `struct` keyword.
-- field values can have any type, including other structs nested to any depth
+Field values can have any type, including other structs nested to any depth.

+Fields are either "public" (accessible in all packages) or "protected" (accessible in a files within the current package), never "private" (only accessible in methods of the struct).
+But note that the terms "public", "protected", and "private" are not used when describing Go.

-- often will want to define a type name for a struct
+It is often desirable to define a type alias for a struct to make it easy to refer to in variable and parameter declarations.
+Otherwise the struct is anonymous and can only be referred to where it is defined.

-- use the dot operator to get and set fields
+The dot operator is used to get and set fields within a struct.
-- can be anonymous (less common) or assigned to a type (more common)

 - anonymous struct example

   ```go